Summary of the talk: How AMP works, creating custom AMP templates in WordPress, and the future of mobile web performance.

 • Accept tracking limitations

 With the introduction of Core Web Vitals in 2021, Google stopped requiring AMP for the “Top Stories” carousel.
-This was a game-changer.
+This was a major shift.

 What Changed: